Choosing the right hybrid bike can be overwhelming—there are different types, various price ranges, sizes, and other features to consider.

 There are plenty of methods on how to choose the bike size.
 You probably heard of choosing a bike size based on your height.
 This is the simplest method, but it is not very precise.

-The best method for choosing a bike size is based on your inseam length, in my opinion.
-In my article on How to Choose a Hybrid Bike Size, you find out how to measure it and pick the right bike size.
+The best method for choosing a bike size is based on your inseam length because it is the most precise and doesn’t take too much time.
+In my article How to Choose a Hybrid Bike Size, you find out how to measure it and pick the right bike size.

 Other Accessories to Buy